djcastelino/scripture-guess/README.md

-# 📖 ScriptureGuess - Daily Bible Character Challenge
+# 📖 ScriptureGuess - Daily Bible Challenge

-Guess the Bible character from 6 progressive clues.
+Guess Bible characters, events, and more from 6 progressive clues.
 A new puzzle every day!

 ## Features